Powerbomb-Finance/powerbomb-foundry/README.md

 ## Summary

 The strategy utilize Uniswap V3 on Arbitrum.
 Users deposit USDC into strategy with pre-fixed range.
-Strategy change price range from time to time based on current market price, to get the most trading fees.
-The fees then swap into tokens that chosen by users (WETH & USDC on launch).
+Strategy change price range from time to time based on current market price, try to get better trading fees.
+The fees then turn into tokens that chosen by users (WBTC & WETH on launch).
 Users able to exit from strategy by withdraw out in form of USDC.

 <br>